• Skip to primary navigation

 • Use cashew cream instead of coconut milk as a variation.

-• Using coconut cream instead of coconut milk gives your recipes a richer, creamier texture and a more intense coconut flavor.
+• Using coconut cream instead of coconut milk gives your recipes a richer, creamier texture and a slight coconut flavor.

 How To Make Butternut Squash Carrot Soup